mabel-dev/opteryx.dev/docs/contributing/internals/optimization-strategies.md

 This optimization requires variables to be resolved so is run after the binder.

 **improvements**
-- filters which evaluate to FALSE (when ANDed) should avoid the scan(s) below it
+- filters which evaluate to FALSE (when ANDed) should prune the scan(s) below it
 - filters which evaluate to TRUE (when ORed) should remove the entire filter

 ### Morsel Defragmentation